23.2 Cargo Command-Line Interface

 You can add --allow-dirty

-to allow fixing even if your working directory has uncommitted changes, but always review the modifications before committing.
+to fix code even if your working directory has uncommitted changes, but always review modifications before committing.

 23.2.8 cargo miri